heaths/azure-sdk-for-rust-proto/README.md

 Find all examples under the [`sdk/`](sdk/) directory.
 The following are what we are focusing on currently:

+### [client_new_method_params_context]

+Similar to [client_new_method_params] but accepts a separate, optional `&Context` parameter declared last in the list of parameters.
+This is similar to Go and can be used for OpenTelemetry tracing, but is not used for canceling a `Future` - part of Rust's async framework.
+To cancel a `Future` you merely need to `drop()` it.
+Currently, this `Context` might only be a property bag.

+This separates the `Context` from client method options, such that the options are considered service method options e.g., optional parameters, from client method options e.g., tracing, retry options, etc.

+Similar pros and cons to [client_new_method_params], but:

+**Pros**

+* For those callers who want to add context or who may expose context to their own callers when wrapping our APIs, this may be more obvious that something should be passed.

+**Cons**

+* Most callers are likely to pass `None` for both service method options and client method options, leading to a lot of `Nones` in the default case.

+**Decision**

+Though originally this prototype put a required `&Context` first in the parameter list exactly like in Go, this updated prototype puts it last and is more palatable to the few we've talked to internally so far.

 ### [client_new_method_params]

 Construct clients with `new(...)` and call methods with required parameters and optional call parameters including policy customizations.